CiscoDevNet/MUD-Manager/README.md

 available for assignment when "same-manufacturer" is present for a given authority.
 These will be automatically assigned, and stored in MUD-Manager's internal database.
 If they are removed from the configuration file, they will *still* be used.
+If a "vlan" field exists for a particular manufacturer, it will override the use of the pool.

 Each array entry consists of the following elements:

  * VLAN_ID: the value of the VLAN to be used.
  * v4addrmask: a string in the form of a dotted quad